mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Docs-first methodology

 We employ a _documentation-first methodology_.
-This ensures the documentation remains a complete and trusted resource, and makes communicating about the use of GitLab more efficient.
+This method ensures the documentation remains a complete and trusted resource, and makes communicating about the use of GitLab more efficient.